 Take the Squat Challenge to the Pool

-Get your clients to participate in the WECOACH February Squat Challenge on land and in the pool.
+You can participate in the WECOACH Squat Challenge both on land and in the pool.
 If your workouts are 2 or 3 times a week, modify the challenge so that you can get all 6 moves in each week.
 If you work in a cold-water pool, use a tuck jump rather than a squat.
 Follow the same progression plan while modifying for the aquatic environment.

 Week 1 – 10 squats (or tuck jumps) using varied foot positions.